annaduan09/econ4225/homework1.md

 ![](homework1_files/figure-latex/income quintile viz-1.pdf)<!-- -->

-## Question 7: mean total household income and share for the top 1%
+## Question 7: mean household income and share for the top 1%
 As discussed in class, looking at mean incomes and income shares by quintiles can obscure the inequality within the top of the distribution.
 Looking at the top 1% of households, we see that their mean income ($639,974) is 8.81 times that of the bottom 99% ($72,570), and 3.2 times that of the top quintile ($199,894).
 In terms of income share, the top 1% accounts for 8% of all household income, making up nearly one-sixth of the top quintile's share.
 Even within the top quintile, there is drastic inequality between the highest and lowest earners.

 Compared to the SCF (based on Section 1.2 Slide 9), the top 1% has a lower income share and mean income in the PSID (SCF reported 22.4% and $3.18 million in 2022).